 Inspect your home for air leaks in the foundation, doors and windows, especially around pipes.
 Frozen pipes can burst and cause major water damage in your home.
 Have someone keep an eye on your home when you are on vacation, to make sure your heat stays on and pipes don’t freeze.

 Ice dams on your roof are a common cause of water damage.
 Ice dams occur when heat escapes into the attic, melting snow on your roof, which re-freezes and causes ice to build up under your shingles.
-Read this old blog to find out more about this.

 Driving in the winter requires a great deal of caution.
 Watch the weather and stay off the roads in bad conditions whenever possible.
 Have your vehicle inspected in the fall and keep up with repairs.
 Especially make sure your car has good snow tires.